-Some people will get annoyed with your stylistic, grammatical, formatting or word choices, but the most important things is to keep them the same throughout.
+Some people will get annoyed with your stylistic, grammatical, formatting or word choices, but the most important thing is to keep them the same throughout.

-For example, don’t say the number ‘4’ in one part of your knowledge base, and ‘four’ in another.
+For example, don’t say the number ‘4’ in one part of your knowledge base software, and ‘four’ in another.
 Don’t refer to your company as ‘The SaaS Company’ in one place, and ‘SaaS Company’ in another.
 You get the idea.

 11. Use interlinking

 Interlinking in your documentation helps with content discovery, comprehension, and accessibility.
 Your users can be arriving at your content from any angle (as opposed to the homepage) so they don’t necessarily know where your article fits into the larger whole.